WhiskeySockets/Baileys/README.md

         mimetype: Mimetype.pdf, /* (for media messages) specify the type of media (optional for all media types except documents), import {Mimetype} from '@adiwajshing/baileys'
                                 */
-        filename: 'somefile.pdf', // (for media messages) file name for the media /* will send audio messages as voice notes, if set to true */
+        fileName: 'somefile.pdf', // (for media messages) file name for the media /* will send audio messages as voice notes, if set to true */
         ptt: true,
         // will detect links & generate a link preview automatically (default true)